 Our groups run multiple times throughout the year.
-To find out how you can register to participate in this group please contact the Clinic's Project Officer by phone (03) 9214 5528 or email email@example.com
+To find out how you can register to participate in this group please contact the Psychology Clinic at email@example.com.

 Participants in the study will receive treatment for their OCD free of charge.